Why Nepal keeps on failing ?

 Nepal is failing because we have extractive economic institutions supported by extractive political institutions that impede and even block economic growth.

 The extractive institutions upon which our narrow elite rule creates extensive inequality, and thus the potential for infighting between those who could benefit from the wealth extracted from the people.
-This conflict has led to the undoing of the Malla Kingdoms in the 18th century, the Rana Regime in the mid 20th century, the Shah dynasty in 2006, and ongoing fighting among main political parties.
+This conflict has led to the undoing of the Malla Kingdoms in the 18th century, the Gorkha Regime in the 19th, the Rana Regime in the mid 20th century, the Shah dynasty in 2006, and ongoing fighting among main political parties now!

-But can’t we just focus on the economic growth, whatever political system we make?
+But can’t we just focus on the economic growth, whatever political system we build?

 For sustained economic growth we need new technologies, new ways of doing things, and more often than not they will come from newcomers.
 It may make society prosperous but the process of creative destruction that it initiates threatens the livelihood of those who work with old technologies who would have found themselves unemployed by the new technology.